 Common Challenges in the Maintenance Industry

-The challenges maintenance organisations face are numerous.
-For example, an increased reliance on automation exposes organisations to a greater risk from equipment failures.
+The challenges maintenance organizations face are numerous.
+For example, an increased reliance on automation exposes organizations to a greater risk from equipment failures.
 These failures affect uptime as well as quality.
-At the same time, many organisations have moved to “just in time” systems.
+At the same time, many organizations have moved to “just in time” systems.
 When a failure affects a small “just in time” operation, the resulting breakdown often affects the entire facility.
 Failures can also bring with them serious safety or environmental consequences, both of which raise issues in terms of compliance with an ever-increasing range of regulations.

 Another challenge involves reining in costs including Total Cost of Ownership (TCO) for assets as well as costs associated with delivering the actual maintenance required.
 Not only is it important to squeeze the most Return on Investment (ROI) out of each asset, each asset must operate efficiently and safely with minimal downtime.
 Assets are more complicated than ever, often resulting in increased maintenance costs.

 In addition, the way organizations approach maintenance has changed as new techniques and philosophies have evolved.
 Equipment is often designed with both reliability and maintenance in mind while maintenance systems have been developed to support maintenance including CMMS and EAM software.
 Managers need to meet expectations of asset owners in a cost effective manner, and a variety of tools can facilitate – or hinder – that.